Kyle Schwarber has 21st 4-homer game in MLB, drives in Phillies-record 9 runs

 PHILADELPHIA — (AP) — Philadelphia slugger Kyle Schwarber hit four home runs Thursday night against Atlanta to become the 21st major leaguer and fourth Phillies player to accomplish the feat.

 Schwarber was 4 for 6 with a Phillies-record nine RBIs in the 19-4 victory.
-He took the outright National League homer lead with 49 and moved within one of Seattle's Cal Raleigh for the major league lead.
-Schwarber leads the majors with 119 RBIs.
+He took the outright National League homer lead with a career-high 49 and moved within one of Seattle's Cal Raleigh for the major league lead.
+Schwarber leads the majors with a career-high 119 RBIs.

+“It’s pretty cool,” Schwarber said.
+“It was a fun night, great atmosphere.
+Wouldn’t want to do it with a better group of guys than we have here.”

 Mike Schmidt was the last Philadelphia player to hit four homers in a game, doing at the Chicago Cubs in April 1976.
 Schwarber had the third four-homer game of the season, following Eugenio Suárez and Nick Kurtz.